Menu

 FLAG DAY CELEBRATION

-Posted on May 1, 2010 by Eldersong
+Posted on May 1, 2010 by ElderSong

 On June 14, Americans across the nation see the Stars and Stripes flying across the blue sky, as the United States celebrates the birthday of its flag.
 President Harry Truman signed an Act of Congress in 1949, designating June 14th of each year as National Flag Day.
 Encourage your group to join in a salute to Old Glory and to reflect on the meaning of a cherished national symbol.
 Here are some simple activities for the event.